ArduPilot/ardupilot_wiki/plane/source/docs/px4fmu-plus-px4io-wiring.rst

       by depressing Safety Button for 5 seconds.
    -  LED Continuously on indicates: Safety has been disengaged.
       Depending on your parameter settings, throttle may be armed with Throttle down and to the right.
-For details on throttle arming
+For details on arming
-      see: :ref:`Arming Throttle <arming-throttle>`.
+      see: :ref:`Arming Plane <arming-your-plane>`.
    -  When the LED is continuously on indicating Safety Disengaged it may be toggled back to a Safety engaged condition by depressing the Safety button for 5 seconds.